 How fast will jewelry ERP software implementation cost be recouped?

-Typically, companies recoup the software implementation costs between one and two years.
+Typically, companies recoup software implementation costs between one and two years.
 This is in corresponding with the Panorama Consulting's 2016 annual report:

-There are no two similar businesses, but below we try to describe a scenario on how a small business with a yearly revenue of 1,500,000$ could recoup the costs.
+There are no two similar businesses, but below we try to describe a scenario on how a small business with yearly revenue of 1,500,000$ could recoup the costs.

 A small business would most likely buy the Lite version of PIRO, which costs $9,990.
 About 20 hours of configuration and training will be necessary to prepare the jewelry ERP software for the go-live, costing $3,000 in total.
 If any customizations occur, the total cost of the implementation could sum up to $16000.

 |Estimated annual net profit (3% net profit margin)|| |